Paraprofessional+ Pathway Programs (Elementary & Special Education)

-McKendree University’s Professional+ Pathway program provides teacher’s aides and
+McKendree University’s Professional+ Pathway programs provide teacher’s aides and

 assistants, also known as paraprofessionals, a clear and easy way for them to become